The problem of flavour

-Thus, the HVM solves the flavour problem in terms of the VEVs hierarchy instead of the hierarchical Yukawa couplings and then solves it \cite{Abbas:2017vws,Abbas:2020frs,Abbas:2023dpf,Abbas:2023bmm,Abbas:2024jut}.
+The HVM redefines the flavour problem in terms of the VEVs hierarchy instead of the hierarchical Yukawa couplings and then solves it \cite{Abbas:2017vws,Abbas:2020frs,Abbas:2023dpf,Abbas:2023bmm,Abbas:2024jut}.
 Apparently, this does not seem a solution to the flavour problem, since the hierarchy of the Yukawa couplings is replaced by the hierarchy of the VEVs, which are still free parameters of the theory.
 However, we hope that nature plays a subtle role in the case of flavour puzzle.
 The loftiness of nature may be revealed in an underlying theory where all the different hierarchical VEVs are multi-fermions chiral condensates of a dark-technicolour dynamics, and can be parameterized in terms of a single parameter of the dark-technicolour interactions.